No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Justification:

-The empty concept "" represents no lexical or semantic content.
+The empty concept "" represents no lexical or conceptual content.
 Composing any morphism f with the empty concept does not alter the flow of meaning.
 Conclusion: